top of page

 Home of the Pack 9

-Across the nation, the popularity of college baseball has increased drastically over the past ten years.
+Across the nation, the popularity of college baseball has increased drastically over the past several years.
 This is the case at NC State, as well, as attendance and interest in the Wolfpack baseball program are at an all-time high.
 A few years ago, extra bleacher seating was added in left field to push the capacity over 3,000, and those seats have remained in place ever since.

 Food & Beverage 4